thibmeu/http-message-signatures-directory/draft-meunier-httpbis-http-message-signatures-directory.md

 ## Request with HTTP Signature-Agent

-This extend the examples from {{Appendix B of HTTP-MESSAGE-SIGNATURE}}.
+This extend the examples from {{Appendix B of HTTP-MESSAGE-SIGNATURES}}.

 ~~~
 POST /foo?param=Value&Pet=dog HTTP/1.1